reggi/deno-resume/README.md

 > 🦕📄 A Deno resume website builder using tailwind

-## Why

 I saught out to create a resume website with Deno.
 My requirments were as follows:

 - ✅ To serve a Resume webpage as a route using Deno
 - ✅ To generiate a static HTML document with no extenral CSS OR JS dependencies
 - ✅ To customize `print` css clases for people to easily print the page
 - ✅ To export create a PDF of the site programatically

-This project achieves all of those goals.
+This project achieves all of those goals 🎉.

 ## How it works